Acute myelogenous leukemia care at Mayo Clinic

 Advanced diagnosis and treatment

+- Expert care for children.
 Children with leukemia are seen at the Children's Center at Mayo Clinic's campus in Minnesota.
 At Mayo Clinic's campus in Arizona, pediatric experts at Mayo Clinic Hospital collaborate with the Phoenix Children's Hospital to provide care and oversee a single bone marrow transplant program for children.
-Mayo Clinic's campus in Florida provides pediatric care at through a partnership with Nemours Children's Specialty Care and Wolfson Children's Hospital.
+Mayo Clinic's campus in Florida provides pediatric care through a partnership with Nemours Children's Specialty Care and Wolfson Children's Hospital.

 Expertise and rankings

 Mayo Clinic doctors are respected for their expertise in diagnosing and treating acute myelogenous leukemia.
-Each year, Mayo Clinic doctors care for almost 900 people with AML.
+When you seek care at Mayo Clinic, you can expect:

 Locations, travel and lodging